spotify/spotify-checkstyle-config/README.md

 like [this solution](http://stackoverflow.com/a/19690484/1659929) to share the configuration among each sub-module.

+# IDEA support

+There is a [configuration file for IntelliJ IDEA](src/main/idea/spotify-checkstyle-idea.xml) that you can import into your project.

 # Code of conduct
 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.